How To Get Rid Of Dog Smell From Your House

 Q: How often should I bathe my dog to control odor?

-Bathing every 4–6 weeks or as needed, depending on your dog’s coat and activity, helps manage odors without stripping natural oils from their skin.
+Bathing every 4–6 weeks, depending on coat and activity level, keeps odors under control without stripping natural oils.